 We operate internationally and, in the normal course of business, are exposed to fluctuations in foreign currency exchange rates.
 The exposures result from portions of our revenues, as well as the related receivables, and expenses that are denominated in currencies other than the U.S. dollar, primarily the Euro and Japanese Yen.
-We manage our foreign currency transaction risk within specified guidelines through the use of derivatives.
+We are also exposed to fluctuations in interest rates on our outstanding term loan debt.
+We manage these exposures within specified guidelines through the use of derivatives.
 All of our derivative instruments are utilized for risk management purposes, and we do not use derivatives for speculative trading purposes.

 We enter into foreign exchange forward contracts, with durations of up to 60 months, to hedge exposures resulting from portions of our forecasted revenues, including intercompany revenues, that are denominated in currencies other than the U.S. dollar.
-The purpose of the hedges of revenue is to reduce the volatility of exchange rate fluctuations on our operating results and to increase the visibility of the foreign exchange impact on forecasted revenues.
+The purpose of these hedges is to reduce the volatility of exchange rate fluctuations on our operating results and to increase the visibility of the foreign exchange impact on forecasted revenues.
 These hedges are designated as cash flow hedges upon contract inception.
-At December 31, 2015, we had open contracts with notional amounts totaling \$1,978,737 that qualified for hedge accounting.
+At December 31, 2016, we had open foreign exchange forward contracts with notional amounts totaling \$1,742 that qualified for hedge accounting.